Parking for people with disabilities (blue badge parking)

 Apply for a disabled parking bay Toggle accordion

-To apply for a disabled parking bay please download and complete the application form below.
-You can upload the completed application using the button below; Please note, this will open an email client where you will need to attach your completed application and any supporting documents.
+To apply for a disabled parking bay please complete the online application form below. once the application is completed you will receive an email providing you with details of where to send copies of the required documents.

 Apply for a disability permit (blue badge)

 The blue badge scheme is for drivers or passengers with severe mobility problems.
 It aims to provide greater access to parking spaces.
 Apply for or renew a Blue Badge or for further information.
 This will take you to the Hertfordshire County Council’s website and away from the current page.

 Apply for a free disabled resident parking permit